ps-cristopher/covid19-mexico/README.md

 > A progressive web application to know the last numbers of covid19 cases in Mexico.

+> You can see it in action here -> https://covid19mexico.cristopherps.com/

 ## Build Setup

 ``` bash